kcrueger/gunsmenu/README.md

 # gunsmenu
-!guns to open guns menu
+!guns to open guns menu.

-you can only choose guns 1 time per round
+You can only choose guns 1 time per round